 Digital skills are more important than ever.

-In an age of ongoing technological disruption, employers increasingly view them as a necessity, with at least 82% of online advertised job openings in the UK requiring a good level of digital competencies from applicants.
+In an age of ongoing technological disruption, employers increasingly view them as a necessity, with at least 82 per cent of online advertised job openings in the UK requiring a good level of digital competencies from applicants.
 Yet over the years, research has consistently shown a growing deficit in the number of adequately skilled workers to fill these vacancies.

 There have been many positive developments with responses to fill the digital skills gap, ranging from an increase in employer workplace training opportunities, to new technology institutes providing higher levels of technical education.